gutris1/sd-hub/README.md

 # Overview
 SD-Hub Extension for Stable Diffusion WebUI.<br>
-Based on [stable-diffusion-webui-huggingface](https://github.com/camenduru/stable-diffusion-webui-huggingface) by @camenduru<br>
+Based on [stable-diffusion-webui-huggingface](https://github.com/camenduru/stable-diffusion-webui-huggingface) by camenduru.<br>
 You can Download, Upload, Archive files and that's it.

 # Usage